 Folic acid can improve blood flow and help blood vessels to relax.
-In a study of over 3,000 women, the findings suggest that using folic acid containing supplements may lower the risk for high blood pressure during pregnancy and preeclampsia (resource).
-Another study showed that people with high blood pressure taking folic acid, may lower blood pressure (resource).
+In a study of over 3,000 women, the findings suggest that using folic acid containing supplements may lower the risk for high blood pressure during pregnancy and preeclampsia (r).

 10. Vitamin D

 Vitamin D is more known for its role in maintaining strong bones and teeth.
-There is a good chance you didn’t know low levels of vitamin D have been linked to high blood pressure (resource).
-A review of 11 studies on the effect of vitamin D on blood pressure, showed a minor reduction of diastolic blood pressure (resource).
+There is a good chance you didn’t know low levels of vitamin D have been linked to high blood pressure (r).

 12. Ceylon Cinnamon